-A lot of musicians hire someone to take that work off their hands but not all Social Media Managers (or an SMM for short) are created equally.
+A lot of musicians hire someone to take that work off their hands but not all Social Media Managers (or SMMs for short) are created equally.

 We will work with you to create content that attracts more fans and supports your brand.
 An SMM will also post regularly on your socials so that you don’t have to get into the daily tedious grind and you can spend your precious time doing what you love – playing and making music.

 The most critical part of any social media management campaign is what happens before a single Tweet, Instagram, Newsletter or Facebook post goes out.
 We have to get to know you – as an artist, and as a person – before we can start to post for you.
 All of the next steps outlined here are designed to help you hone your narrative.
 This is the most important part.
 Without a cohesive narrative, you really have no social “strategy” just a bunch of posts.

 The Intake Process